Do you realize that your website could be issued an ADA (Americans with Disabilities Act) litigation for non-compliance?

 Furthermore, the practices involved in making websites accessible should be part of your website SEO practice.
 Consider general accessibility in your website design because it is the right thing to do.

-For website owners, the biggest challenge involved in working towards compliance is the cost to make a website ADA compliant.
+For website owners, the biggest challenge in working towards compliance is the cost of making a website ADA-compliant.
 If your website is not ADA compliant, the potential cost you would have to pay from the lawsuit is not worth it.
-It could cost from a few hundred to tens of thousands of dollars depending on the complexity of the website.
+It could cost from a few hundred to tens of thousands of dollars, depending on the complexity of the website.

-There are many benefits to have an ADA compliant website such as increased brand reputation, brand loyalty, and client referrals.
-Consider the alternative though.
-If you don’t make your website compliant and filed a lawsuit, you will spend more money than you hoped to save.
+There are many benefits to having an ADA-compliant website, such as increased brand reputation, brand loyalty, and client referrals.
+Consider the alternative, though.
+If you don’t make your website compliant and file a lawsuit, you will spend more money than you hoped to save.

-If you haven’t already, you should have your website checked for accessibility and make plans to ensure that it does become “accessible”.
+If you haven’t already, you should have your website checked for accessibility and make plans to ensure it becomes “accessible.”

 Time for a Recap

-An ADA compliant website is one that passes a set of web accessibility standards.
+An ADA-compliant website passes a set of web accessibility standards.
 It considers the inclusion of people with disabilities in its content creation.
 Just remember: the benefits of being compliant are worth the effort.

 Is ADA compliance mandatory for business?

-If you need to check your website for ADA compliance, plan appropriately towards making it compliant by getting in touch with us.
+If you need to check your website for ADA compliance, plan appropriately to make it compliant by contacting us.
 Our dedicated team at Search Engine Projects would be happy to walk you through the process.